goelvidhi/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 : The time period in seconds it takes to increase the current congestion window size to W_max

+current_time
+: Current time of the system in seconds

+epoch_start:
+: The time in seconds at which the current congestion avoidance stage starts

 W_cubic(t):
 : Target value of the congestion window in segments at time t in seconds based on the cubic increase function as described in {{win-inc}}